Adaptive Enhancement of Extreme Low-Light Images: Experiments

 \section{Experiments}

 {\bf Baselines}.
-We compare our results with recent popular methods representing the various approaches available in the literature.
+We compare our results with state-of-the-art adaptive methods \cite{he2019modulating,he2020interactive}.
 Using our dataset, we train them in accordance with their authors' instructions.
-The {\bf SID}~\cite{chen2018learning} model enhances raw image data (like ours) and can adjust the brightness of the output image using an input parameter at runtime.
-For additional comparisons, we include RGB-based low-light enhancement methods {\bf Retinex}~\cite{wei2018deep}, {\bf AdaFM}\cite{he2019modulating} and {\bf CResMD}\cite{he2020interactive}.
-Our approach is Raw-to-RGB, which has been proven to be essential for enhancing the quality of images captured in very low-light conditions~\cite{chen2018learning}.
 The inputs of the compared models were modified to operate on raw images in order to ensure fair comparisons.
+The {\bf SID}~\cite{chen2018learning} is the baseline model for extreme low light enhancement, and it enhances dark images to a fixed intensity level.

 {\bf Evaluation Metrics}.
 We use 70\%, 10\%, and 20\% of the images for training, validation, and testing, respectively, with uniform sampling and equal representation for indoor and outdoor scenes in each set.
-The ground truth images are the corresponding long-exposure images processed by LibRaw\cite{LibRaw} to sRGB format.
-Following common practice, for quality metrics we rely on SSIM and PSNR to capture perceptual notions. \\
+The ground truth images are the corresponding long-exposure images processed by LibRaw\footnote{www.libraw.org} to sRGB format.